choudharysidharth082000/Tina-Backend/README.md

 # Tina-Backend
-Tina backend where APIs are doeumnented through swaggerjs
+Tina backend where APIs are documented in swaggerjs

 ## Installation
 ```bash